 Is a requirement under the Pensions Act 1995 to pay specified increases on pensions in payment.
 For pension accrued before 6 April 2005, LPI is currently defined as the rise in the Consumer Prices Index up to a maximum of 5%.
 For pension accrued from 6 April 2005, the law requires (as a minimum) that the Scheme pays increases in line with the Consumer Prices Index, capped at 2.5%.
-However, the Scheme has chosen to continue to pay pension increases on the pre 6 April 2005 basis (i.e. capped at 5%)
+However, the Scheme pension increases continued to be paid on the pre 6 April 2005 basis (i.e. capped at 5%) for pension accrued up to 31 March 2016 and for pension accrued after 1 April 2016 the Scheme will pay pension increases based on the rise in CPI up to a maximum of 2.5%.